Session 1 : Image and video quality assessment

 - Scene of crime evidence

-- Recent advances in automatic analysis of scene of crime imagery and video
+- Recent advances in automatic analysis of scene of crime imagery and

 - Forensic image and video